sanidhya-kothari/software-engineer/README.md

 ## Why This Repository Exists

 This repository is both a **learning archive** and a **resource** for developers interested in enhancing their Java skills.
-It reflects my real-world experience, particularly in building large-scale, performance-oriented software solutions at a leading product-based company.
+It reflects my real-world experience, particularly in building large-scale, performance-oriented software solutions.
 The code here is reusable and adheres to professional software engineering standards.

 ---